 Remember, you’re encouraging a cultural change as much as a technological one.
 So lead by example – discourage after-hours communication, set a tone of flexibility and empathy, and your staff will follow suit.

-Sharing information and ensuring it has been understood is much more difficult for a remote team.
+Sharing information and ensuring it has been understood can be much more difficult for a remote team.

 The first step is making sure you’re all on the same page – reaffirm shared visions and goals, make sure everyone knows their role in achieving them, and reestablish lines of communication.

 Remember to schedule and encourage informal meetings with and among teams.
 These not only help maintain relationships, but can also serve as a ‘wellness check-in’.
-This period is going to be harder on some people than others, and you won’t know who’s struggling unless you take the time to reach out and ask.
+Remote working can be harder on some people than others, and you won’t know who’s struggling unless you take the time to reach out and ask.

 We all know how crucial collaboration is to success.
 But with your workforce now remote, it’s more important than ever that teams still feel like they can work together.